 Genoise can dry out pretty quickly if not stored properly.
 I like to wrap it tightly in plastic wrap and then place the whole thing in an airtight container.
 Do not store in the fridge.
 It should stay moist for about 3 days like this.

-Once it has been filled, you will likely need to store it in the refrigerator depending on what fillings you used.
+Once it has been filled, you will likely need to store it in the refrigerator, depending on what fillings you used.
 Anything with dairy or fruit will need to be stored in the fridge.
 Keep it in an airtight container.

-You can freeze unfilled genoise sponge cake for up to a month, just make sure the whole cake is very well wrapped.
+You can freeze an unfilled genoise sponge cake for up to a month, just make sure the whole cake is very well wrapped.

 Genoise is a type of sponge cake.
 There are many different types of sponge cake.
 Some of the most popular sponge cake recipes that you may have heard of are angel food cake and chiffon cake.